Let’s talk about Pelvic health

 It’s not a priority, don’t have time, lack of awareness, can’t be bothered, ALL THE EXCUSES.

-Don’t know HOW to access help or WHO to turn to.
+They don’t know HOW to access help or WHO to turn to.

 When I first wanted to become a Physio I had NO IDEA that pelvic health physiotherapy existed.